schm0m/RL-exercises/rl_exercises/week_6/README.md

 *Note*: The tests provided in for this exercise are only an indicator of whether the plots and answers were generated or not, and whether the Q network learned something or not.
 We will look into the plots and the answers to determine the quality of the submitted solutions.
 Please record your answers in answers.txt

+## Level 2
+TODO: describe proper evaluation including rliable This will be great for your project presentations

+## Level 3
+TODO: describe an exercise to implement Prioritized Replay Buffer